FirebaseExtended/experimental-extensions/firestore-notice-extension/PREINSTALL.md

 The extension supports multiple use cases:

-- Acknowledgements
+- Acknowledging notices
 - Creating notices
 - Getting notices
 - Getting accepted notices
-- Unacknowledgements
+- Unacknowledging notices

-All functions `require authentication` to run, ensure you have a valud Firebase User included in your POST requests.
+All functions `require authentication` to run, ensure you have a valid Firebase User included in your POST requests.

 Managed documents are stored in a specified Cloud Firestore collection, while providing two configurable collections.